 Renewable Energy Project Trimont Wind Farm is one of the projects we’ve supported over the years.
 Trimont Wind Farm is believed to be the nation’s first landowner-developed, commercial-scale wind project.
 Several years ago, a coalition of 43 landowners in southwestern Minnesota came together to supply electricity from 67 turbines on their land.

 West-Star North Dairy

-Again this year, we’re supporting a methane reduction project in California pioneering a practice that could lead to a major reduction in emissions from dairy farms around the country.
+For 3 years we supported a methane reduction project in California pioneering a practice that could lead to a major reduction in emissions from dairy farms around the country.
 The West-Star North Dairy in central California is embracing a new form of manure management that repurposes waste into useful fertilizer while more thoughtfully disposing of the rest.
 The new process reduces the farm’s need for artificial fertilizers while decreasing greenhouse gas emissions.
 The technology West-Star is using isn’t the low cost option, yet, and thus few other large scale dairy farms are following its lead.
 Our financial support for their carbon reduction achievements make the choice more economically attractive for them and hopefully hundreds more dairies around the country.

 Upper Rock Island